 When not fighting crime, fires or saving lives, the District helicopters provide other valuable services as well.
 Protection of natural resources, wildlife surveys, global positioning satellite mapping flights, photographic missions, vegetation management surveys and land surveys are examples of just a few of the additional services provided.
 It is the unique perspective afforded by aerial over-flights that make the District Police helicopters such a valuable tool.

-The Investigations Unit is part of the Operations Division and is staffed with one sergeant and three detectives.
+The Investigations Unit is part of the Operations Division and is staffed with one sergeant and four detectives.
 This unit is responsible for conducting follow-up investigations on all crimes that occur within East Bay Regional Park District police jurisdiction.
 Investigations works closely with the Alameda and Contra Costa County District Attorneys Offices to obtain criminal filings and to pursue the prosecution of suspects who have been arrested.
 The detectives in this unit also work closely with their counterparts in other law enforcement agencies to ensure coordination of criminal investigations.
-For six months of the year, two additional officers are assigned through Investigations to work with officers from other Alameda County agencies on task forces investigating narcotics trafficking and serious sex offenders.
+One officer is also assigned to a task force for a 3 year rotation to assist in narcotics investigations.

 Special Enforcement Unit